Main Focus

 Curriculum Vitae

-In 2012 he was awarded the Aga-Khan post-doctoral fellowship at Harvard University with a research concerning Marble decorations of Mamluk Cairo.
-Besides materials and matters, his interest is focused on the workshop dynamics in the Middle-Ages, a topic which he has dealt with during his research at the Bard Graduate Center in New York in 2015.
+MA in Science of Cultural Heritage, Ph.D. in Art History at Università della Tuscia, Viterbo, specialized in archaeometry and diagnostic systems for cultural heritage, in 2012 he was awarded the Aga-Khan post-doctoral fellowship at Harvard University for research on Marble decorations of Mamluk Cairo.
+Besides materials and matters, his interest also focuses on the Workshop dynamics in the Middle-Ages, a topic which he has dealt with during his research at the Bard Graduate Center in New York in 2015.

-Since 2008 to 2015 he worked on the UNESCO nomination of Arab-Norman Palermo and the cathedrals of Cefalù and Monreale, inscribed in the World Heritage List in 2015.
-Currently, he is scientific responsible and coordinator for the UNESCO nomination of Early Medieval Benedictine settlements and their monastic landscapes in Italy.
+Between 2009 and 2015 he has worked on the UNESCO nomination of Arab-Norman Palermo and the cathedrals of Cefalù and Monreale (included in the UNESCO World Heritage List in 2015).
+As a consultant for UNESCO nominations, he is now the Scientific Coordinator for the nomination of the site Early Medieval Benedictine settlements in Italy.